 Shirt Razor (2014-2017)

 As a touring musician I helped book tours and promote albums.
-While on tour I gained experience working with different personalities to reach common goals.
+While on the road I gained experience working with different personalities, in close quarters(tour van, no trailer) to reach common goals.

 During this time, I started screen printing to increase the profitability of our merch.
 I networked with other bands and made money between tours printing for them.

 We toured the USA 8 times with many weekend runs in between.
 The longest tour was a 45 day self booked run through 43 different states.